-When inspected, the subjects were occupied, fully furnished and floors were mostly covered.
+When inspected the subjects were unoccupied, unfurnished, although floors were covered.

-Generally, the subjects were found to be in a condition commensurate with age and style, although requiring a degree of maintenance repair.
+Generally the subjects were found to be in a condition commensurate with age and type although requiring various upgrading/repair works.
 We have endeavoured to reflect all relevant factors.
-No obvious significant defects, which would have an adverse impact upon value or security, were in evidence with regards to limitations.
+No obvious significant defects, which would have an adverse impact upon value, were in evidence with regards to limitations.